telerik/blazor-docs/components/treelist/columns/events.md

 * `Item` - an object you can cast to your model class to obtain the current data item.
 * `Value` - an object that contains the value that is rendered in the TreeList cell.
 You can cast it to its data type, for example to a `string`, `DateTime` or a number.
 * `Class` - the CSS class that will be applied to the cells.
+The CSS rules that are set for that class will be visibly rendered on the Grid cells.

 >caption Use the OnCellRender event to apply custom format to TreeList cells based on certain value